 Conclusions are based on absence of evidence of change in extent in Scotland in the period.
-Within this period, no losses of extent have been recorded on sites where it is a notified feature (SCM database, extract A2298772).
-Significant but relatively small and sometimes reversible losses of extent to track construction and grit mound construction have been recorded within and outwith designated sites.
-There may be further and perhaps more extensive unreported losses outwith designated sites.
-However this is neither recorded nor quantified in any systematic form.
+Within this period, small losses of extent have been recorded on two sites where it is a notified feature due to loss of vegetation and rock as a result of erosion (SCM database, extract A2298772).
+However, it is not clear that this is actually a loss of extent of the habitat, which may re-vegetate.